FullQueueDeveloper/FullQueueDeveloper/README.md

 Curious & gentle developer with an elevated sense of usability & ergonomics.

-Watch real apps come to life: Season 2 now live on [Twitch](https://twitch.tv/FullQueueDeveloper) and [YouTube](https://www.youtube.com/@FullQueueDeveloper).
-Weekdays, 2pm to 5pm.
+Watch real apps come to life: Season 2 has completed.
+Stay tuned for details on Season 3!

-I love building things.
-My main medium is Swift, in iOS apps and server apps, and command-line tools.
-I also build for web using JavaScript, and I build for Android using Kotlin.
-I also enjoy making food, making music, and making beaver dams in [Timberborn](https://mechanistry.com).
+I build a subway app for NYC.
+Download the app for iOS and Android. https://underway.nyc

+I build open-source developer tools in Swift.
+1. Swish is "npx for Swift" https://github.com/FullQueueDeveloper/Swish
+2. Sh runs a command-line tools from Swift https://github.com/FullQueueDeveloper/Sh
+3. FQAuth is a Sign-in with Apple server https://github.com/FullQueueDeveloper/FQAuth

+I also love of beautiful ergonomic keyboards. https://FullQueueDeveloper.com/keyboard

+## Thanks!
-Thank you to my [GitHub Sponsors!](https://github.com/sponsors/FullQueueDeveloper)
+A huge heartfelt thank you to my [GitHub Sponsors!](https://github.com/sponsors/FullQueueDeveloper).
+I would not be here without you.

 ## This week's schedule